-i can’t believe i didn’t hear about this sooner — chad kroeger (he of nickelback fame) has a secret identity that he’s kept very heavily guarded.
+I can’t believe I didn’t hear about this sooner — Chad Kroeger (he of Nickelback fame) has a secret identity he’s kept very closely guarded.

-electric blue felt like a contender until i finished recording it. then it felt like it was missing something and didn’t go anywhere interesting enough to justify inclusion on the album. still, i do like the fact that the rhythm is driven by multi-tracked leg slaps, and the natural chorus effect achieved by recording two acoustic guitar parts slightly out of tune with each other is something i’d never thought to try before. i guess “i’m running on roller skates to get to you” is about as close as i get to bona fide love song lyrics these days. but isn’t that more meaningful than singing, “baby, i love you, there’s no one above you, take my hand, i’m so bland”? i would hope so.
+Electric Blue felt like a contender right up until the moment I finished recording it.
+Then it felt like it was missing something and didn’t go anywhere interesting enough to justify inclusion on the album.
+Still, I like how the rhythm is driven by multi-tracked leg slaps, and the natural chorus effect achieved by recording two acoustic guitar parts slightly out of tune with each other is something I’d never thought to try before.
+I guess, “I’m running on roller skates to get to you,” is about as close as I get to bona fide love song lyrics these days.
+But isn’t that more meaningful than singing, “Baby, I love you.
+There’s no one above you.
+Take my hand.
+I’m so bland.”?
+I would hope so.

-i feel like it just never quite finished finding itself. i tried recording drums and some electric guitar, but that seemed to take away more than it added. oh well. you can’t win ’em all. i did at least leave in a bit at the beginning where i mutter “what the fuck?” after messing something up.
+I feel like it just never quite finished finding itself.
+I tried recording drums and some electric guitar, but that seemed to take away more than it added.
+Oh well.
+You can’t win ’em all.
+I did at least leave in a bit at the beginning where I muttered, “What the fuck?” after messing something up.

-twisted fingers was the song i was going to end the album with, until i wrote a tune called “in my time of weakness” and realized i liked that one a lot better as an album closer. it’s nothing personal. i still like twisted fingers quite a bit, and would have kept it on if i didn’t come up with something that felt a bit more appropriate as a parting shot.
+Twisted Fingers was the song I was going to end the album with, until I wrote a tune called “In My Time of Weakness” and realized I liked that one a lot better as an album closer.
+It’s nothing personal.
+I still like Twisted Fingers quite a bit, and I would have kept it if I didn’t come up with something that felt a bit more appropriate as a parting shot.

-this song initially showed up here in much shorter form, as the sketch i came up with while messing around with a new compressor (you read about it back in september…of course you did…this is the most exciting spot on the internet today, and you know it). here it is in its full/finished form.
+This song first showed up here in much shorter form as a sketch I made while messing around with a new compressor.
+You read about it back in September.
+Of course you did.
+This is the most exciting spot on the internet today, and you know it.

-purple seahorse earring would work well enough as a happy little segue, but it doesn’t feel essential enough to be there. i do dig the slide ukulele bits, and the distant-mic’d, double-tracked, hyper-compressed piano. it’s fun messing around with sounds like that.
+Purple Seahorse Earring would work well enough as a happy little segue, but it doesn’t feel essential.
+I do dig the slide ukulele bits and the distant-mic’d, double-tracked, hyper-compressed piano.
+It’s fun messing around with sounds like that.

-i was also going to put up a 10-minute song called “paralysis of analysis” that probably pinpoints where my concept (if you can call it that) for the album began to take shape, but that one still needs some work. it’s also long as hell, and though i will finish it at some point soon, i know that no matter how well it turns out in the end, it doesn’t belong on this album.
+I was also going to put up a ten-minute song called “Paralysis of Analysis” that probably pinpoints where my concept (if you can call it that) for the album began to take shape, but that one still needs some work.
+It’s also long as hell, and though I will finish it at some point, I know no matter how well it turns out in the end it doesn’t belong on this album.

-fear not — none of these out-takes are really giving anything away. the songs that are going to be on the album are a lot more adventurous and have better-defined abdominal muscles.
+Fear not — none of these out-takes are giving anything away.
+The songs that are going to be on the album are a lot more adventurous and have better-defined abdominal muscles.

-i still feel like the second half of the album is missing something. it just needs one song to give it a kick in the ass and shake things up a bit. i keep writing new things, recording them, and pushing away things that up until recently i was sure would make it onto the album. apparently it’s going to keep shifting until the last possible second.
+I still feel like the second half of the album is missing something.
+It just needs one song to give it a kick in the ass and shake things up a bit.
+I keep writing new things, recording them, and pushing away songs that up until recently I was sure would make it onto the album.
+Looks like it’s going to keep shifting until the last possible second.

-i’ve said it before, but i think it’s worth repeating — none of my CDs really feel like proper albums to me. they’re just snapshots of wherever i happen to be when they’re recorded. i couldn’t spend a year working on an album, or it would turn into about five different albums. as it is, this one has taken longer to get finished than i intended by quite some distance, though it isn’t because i’ve been labouring over it for months. the bulk of the work has been done this month, with a bit done in december as well.
+I’ve said it before, but I think it’s worth repeating — none of my albums really feel like proper albums to me.
+They’re just snapshots of wherever I happen to be when they’re recorded.
+I couldn’t spend a year working on an album, or it would turn into about five different albums.
+As it is, this one has taken longer to get finished than I intended by quite some distance, though it isn’t because I’ve been labouring over it for months.
+The bulk of the work has been done this month, with a bit done in December as well.

-as time goes by (a kiss is just a kiss, you know), i realize more and more that i’m never going to craft the perfect 10-song album that’s 35 minutes long. it just isn’t in me. actually, the problem is that there’s too much in me, to the point where an album like that would feel so lightweight, there would be no point in it even existing.
+As time goes by (a kiss is just a kiss, you know), I realize more and more that I’m never going to craft the perfect ten-song album that’s thirty-five minutes long.
+It just isn’t in me.
+Actually, the problem is there’s too much in me, to the point where an album like that would feel so lightweight there would be no point in it even existing.